 Farmers of Hope International Faithful Association celebrates 20 years this Sunday, 17; charisma attracts young people willing to live and preach hope

 Two decades.
-This is what completes the Family of Hope, the International Faithful Association of Hope Farm.
-Approved by the Pontifical Council for the Laity of the Catholic Church, the association had its first recognition signed at 1999 by the Archbishop of Aparecida (SP), Mons.
-Aloísio Lorscheider.
-Since then, the lay members of the association have assumed missionary status and strive to make communities and works true centers of spirituality and evangelization.
+This is what completes the Family of Hope, the International Association of Faithfuls of Fazenda da Esperança.
+Approved by the Pontifical Council for the Laity of the Catholic Church, the association had its first recognition signed in 1999 by, at the time, Archbishop of Aparecida (SP), Dom Aloísio Lorscheider.
+Since then, lay members of the association have taken on the missionary condition and strive to make communities and works, true centers of spirituality and evangelization.

-The Family of Hope is founded by Friar Hans, Nelson Giovanelli, Luci Rosendo and Iraci Leite.
-According to documents, the founders simply wanted to live the commandment to love one's neighbor as oneself through two charisms: unity and Franciscan.
+The Hope Family is founded by Fr.
+Hans, Nelson Giovanelli, Luci Rosendo and Iraci Leite.
+According to documents, the founders simply wanted to live the commandment to love their neighbors as themselves, through two charisms: that of unity and that of the Franciscan.

-Farm of Hope currently houses approximately 3.500 young people in recovery, in 144 mission houses spread across 23 countries.
-In Guaratinguetá alone, home of the therapeutic community, more than 140 young people receive care from members of the Family of Hope.
+Currently, Fazenda da Esperança houses approximately 3.500 young people in recovery, in 144 mission houses spread across 23 countries.
+In Guaratinguetá alone, home of the therapeutic community, more than 140 young people are cared for by members of the Family of Hope.

-For Father Christian, rector of the Farm of Hope headquarters and a member of the Family of Hope, the celebration suggests a moment of reflection: “We are trying to understand what God's plans are for our community."
-At 2021, Hope Farm will have its first home in Thailand, Pope Francis' next destination.
+For Father Christian, rector of the headquarters of Fazenda da Esperança and a member of the Family of Hope, the celebration suggests a moment of reflection: “We are trying to understand what God's plans are for our community”.
+In 2021, Fazenda da Esperança will have its first home in Thailand, Pope Francis' next destination.
 “Next year we will start our activities in Thailand.
-A country where Christians are a minority.
-Looking at these achievements, I can only say that it is God who made and does all this.
+A country where Christians are in the minority.
+Looking at these achievements, I can only say that whoever did and does all this is God.
 Our desire is to be faithful and expect everything from God.
-We have the joy of celebrating this festival and we are aware that everything is God's work, ”he concluded.
+We are happy to celebrate this party and we are aware that everything is God's work ”, he concluded.

-Telemarketing operator Lucas Machado was one of the young people who remained in recovery for a year at Fazenda da Esperança.
-Addicted to drugs, Lucas was homeless for 9 years and had the help of a former teacher, Maria Lucia, to receive help from the therapeutic community.
-According to the telemarketer, Farm of Hope helped restore his life and taught him to believe in God's mercy.
+Lucas Machado, a telemarketing operator, was one of the young people who remained in recovery for a year at Fazenda da Esperança.
+Addicted to drugs, Lucas was a homeless person for 9 years and had the help of a former teacher, Maria Lúcia, to receive help from the therapeutic community.
+According to the telemarketing operator, Fazenda da Esperança helped to restore his life and taught him to believe in God's mercy.

-In addition to nurturing his faith, Lucas believes that his time in the therapeutic community brought his family together and encouraged him to rescue his professional life.
-After the end of his recovery, the young man reveals that he is attracted to live the charism of hope through the Family of Hope, and today he is undergoing a process of vocational discernment: “I feel this desire to spread this hope, because I am fruit of hope ”.
+In addition to feeding his faith, Lucas believes that his time in the therapeutic community brought his family together and encouraged him to rescue his professional life.
+After the end of his recovery, the young man reveals that he is attracted to live the charism of hope, through the Family of Hope, and that he is currently experiencing a process of vocational discernment: “I feel this desire to spread this hope, because I am fruit of hope ”.

 Like Lucas, Guilherme Cruz Cardoso also turned to Fazenda da Esperança to recover from drug addiction.
-The young man says that in his childhood he was sexually abused and that during his adolescence had crises about his sexual orientation and tried the drugs.
-William comments that he even prostituted himself and became addicted to cocaine.
+The young man says that during his childhood he suffered sexual abuse and that during his adolescence he had crises regarding his sexual orientation and tried the drugs.
+Guilherme comments that he became a prostitute and became addicted to cocaine.

-A great-aunt was the one who introduced the young man to the Farm of Hope.
+A great-aunt introduced the young man to Fazenda da Esperança.
 At the time, Guilherme got in touch and went to recover.
-“When I arrived to recover I was destroyed, I had a lot of pain, I had a lot of heartache, I didn't talk to my family, my brothers, I just talked to my mother.
-It was very difficult, ”he reported.
-During his stay at Fazenda da Esperança, his great-aunt who had sent him to the place died.
-During the mourning period, the young man claimed to have received all emotional support from members of the therapeutic community: “I felt so loved."
+“When I arrived to recover, I was destroyed, I was in a lot of pain, a lot of hurt, I didn't speak to my family, my brothers, I only spoke to my mother.
+It was very difficult ”, he reported.
+During his stay at Fazenda da Esperança, the great-aunt who had sent him to the place died.
+During the period of mourning, the young man claimed to have received all the emotional support from members of the therapeutic community: “I felt so loved”.

-With two months of recovery at Fazenda da Esperança, Guilherme reveals that she already knew that she would stay on the job and that she would help her in some way.
-Upon completion of the recovery period, the young man remained in the therapeutic community for 2 years as a volunteer and then lived for a year with his family.
-“I was invited back to the farm as a communications advisor for the Sanctuary of Hope.
-During this period I saw that there is a Family of Hope Farm that is one of these people who recovered, from volunteers. ” Currently, besides being a communications advisor for the Sanctuary of Hope, the young man is a bachelor of the Hope Family.
+With two months of recovery at Fazenda da Esperança, Guilherme reveals that he already knew he would stay at the construction site and that he would help it in some way.
+After completing the recovery period, the young man remained in the therapeutic community for 2 years as a volunteer and then lived for a year with his family.
+“I was invited to return to the Farm as a communication advisor for the Sanctuary of Hope.
+In that period, I saw that there is a Family from Fazenda da Esperança, one of those people who recovered, of the volunteers ”.
+Currently, in addition to being a communication advisor for the Sanctuary of Hope, the young man is celibate of the Family of Hope.

-“The Farm of Hope is the body and the Family of Hope is the soul,” says Mauricio Bovo, a member of the Family of Hope and general responsible for the Esperança Viva Groups (GEV) who are the support groups for those who have recovered. at the Farm of Hope.
-Like Lucas and Guilherme, Mauricio also went through the therapeutic community after a youth of drug addiction.
-"The farm rescued me," he said.
+“Fazenda da Esperança is the body and the Esperança Family is the soul”, says Maurício Bovo, a member of the Esperança Family and general responsible for the Esperança Viva Groups (GEV), which are the support groups of those who have recovered at Fazenda da Esperança.
+Like Lucas and Guilherme, Maurício also went through the therapeutic community after a youth of drug addiction.
+"The Farm rescued me," he declared.

-Bovo says he discovered during the recovery time that some pains and feelings he had inside him, and that could not cope, were determining factors for living the addiction.
-"Living love set me free to the point where I could talk about my pains."
+Bovo says that he discovered during the recovery time that some pains and feelings he had inside him, and that he did not know how to deal with, were determining factors for him to experience the addiction.
+"Living love has freed me to the point where I can talk about my pains".

-“The farm was giving me hope, rescued me from that life and showed me the way to a new life," said Mauricio.
+“The farm gave me hope again, rescued me from that life and showed me the way to a new life”, stressed Maurício.

-For the Family of Hope member, what struck him during recovery was the desire to be healed by doing good for people.
-After his time at the farm, Mauricio felt a vocation to support everyone passing through the farm and his family through the GEV.
-“It was the way I chose to start giving myself to this charism."
+For the Family of Hope member, what marked him during his recovery was the desire to be healed by doing good to people.
+After his time at the farm, Maurício felt he was called to support everyone who passed through the farm and their families through the GEV.
+“It was the way I chose to start donating to this charism”.

-After discernment and the decision to belong to the Family of Hope, Bovo says that whatever he lost in his time on drugs, God gave him double.
-“I formed my family with my children and was given the mission of bringing hope.
-It was a natural way to participate in the Family of Hope, it is a way of recognizing all that God has done for me. ”
+After the discernment and the decision to belong to the Family of Hope, Bovo claims that everything he lost in the time he lived on drugs, God gave him twice.
+“I formed my family, with my children, and I was given a mission to bring hope.
+It was a natural way to participate in the Family of Hope, it is a way to recognize all that God has done for me ”.